Introduction

 Another part of your application that demands careful attention is your recommendation letters.
 Be sure to choose your recommenders wisely and, if possible, try to contact them in advance to give them a heads up about the recommendation that you require so that they have plenty of time to write you a thoughtful letter.

 Keep in mind that one of the recommendation letters should be coming from a current direct supervisor of yours.
 If you cannot do this, you must explain why in the Supplementary Data section of the online application portal.
-Your second letter should come from either a former direct supervisor or someone you’ve had significant professional interactions with.
-The title or status that your recommender has is not essential.

 FAQs

-1. Does Haas have minimum score requirements for the GMAT, GRE, or E.A. exams?
+1. Does Haas Have Minimum Score Requirements for the GMAT, GRE, or E.A.
+Exams?

 The Haas admissions committee does not have any minimum score requirements for the GMAT, GRE, or E.A. exams.
 For Haas’ part time program, students admitted typically have scores that range between 640 and 740 on the GMAT.